Jackwood1928/PlantGuide/readme.txt

 Plant guide app

-Objective is to make a simple display of what veg and fruit gets planted where, and the genreal layout of the veg area and which planting boxes are ready/built
+Objective is to make a simple display of what veg and fruit gets planted where, and the general layout of the veg area and which planting boxes are ready/built